 category: Battery disposal

-The following notice is intended for those who use batteries or products with built-in batteries and no longer resell them in the form in which they were delivered (end users):
+The following note is directed at those who use batteries or products with built-in batteries and do not resell them in the form they were delivered (end users):

 1. Free return of used batteries